Hindu astrology: Astrology as a science

 In 2004, the Supreme Court dismissed the petition, concluding that the teaching of astrology did not qualify as the promotion of religion.
 In February 2011, the Bombay High Court referred to the 2004 Supreme Court ruling when it dismissed a case which had challenged astrology's status as a science.
 As of 2014, despite continuing complaints by scientists, astrology continues to be taught at various universities in India, and there is a movement in progress to establish a national Vedic University to teach astrology together with the study of tantra, mantra, and yoga.

-Indian astrologers have consistently made claims that have been thoroughly debunked by skeptics.
+Skeptics have thoroughly debunked the claims made by Indian astrologers..
 For example, although the planet Saturn is in the constellation Aries roughly every 30 years (e.g. 1909, 1939, 1968), the astrologer Bangalore Venkata Raman claimed that "when Saturn was in Aries in 1939 England had to declare war against Germany", ignoring all the other dates.
 Astrologers regularly fail in attempts to predict election results in India, and fail to predict major events such as the assassination of Indira Gandhi.
 Predictions by the head of the Indian Astrologers Federation about war between India and Pakistan in 1982 also failed.

 In 2000, when several planets happened to be close to one another, astrologers predicted that there would be catastrophes, volcanic eruptions and tidal waves.
 This caused an entire sea-side village in the Indian state of Gujarat to panic and abandon their houses.
 The predicted events did not occur and the vacant houses were burgled.

 Texts

-The ancient extant text on Jyotisha is the Vedanga-Jyotisha, which exists in two editions, one linked to Rigveda and other to Yajurveda.
+The ancient extant text on Jyotisha is the Vedanga-Jyotisha, which exists in two editions, one linked to the Rigveda and other to Yajurveda.
 The Rigveda version consists of 36 verses, while the Yajurveda recension has 43 verses of which 29 verses are borrowed from the Rigveda.
-The Rigveda version is variously attributed to sage Lagadha, and sometimes to sage Shuci.
-The Yajurveda version credits no particular sage, has survived into the modern era with a commentary of Somakara, and is the more studied version.
+The Rigveda version is variously attributed to sage Lagadha and sometimes to sage Shuci.
+The Yajurveda version does not attribute credit to any specific sage, has endured into the modern era with a commentary by Somakara, and is considered the more studied version.

 The Jyotisha text Brahma-siddhanta, probably composed in the 5th century CE, discusses how to use the movement of planets, sun and moon to keep time and calendar.
 This text also lists trigonometry and mathematical formulae to support its theory of orbits, predict planetary positions and calculate relative mean positions of celestial nodes and apsides.
-The text is notable for presenting very large integers, such as 4.32 billion years as the lifetime of the current universe.
+The text is notable for presenting very large integers, such as the lifetime of the current universe being 4.32 billion years.

-The ancient Hindu texts on Jyotisha only discuss time keeping, and never mention astrology or prophecy.
+The ancient Hindu texts on Jyotisha only discuss timekeeping and never mention astrology or prophecy.
 These ancient texts predominantly cover astronomy, but at a rudimentary level.
 Technical horoscopes and astrology ideas in India came from Greece and developed in the early centuries of the 1st millennium CE.
 Later medieval era texts such as the Yavana-jataka and the Siddhanta texts are more astrology-related.